awslabs/amazon-emr-user-role-mapper/emr-user-role-mapper-s3storagebasedauthorizationmanager/README.md

 ## Build

 Change *hive.version* in pom.xml for the version of hive that you will be using.
 It should work with Hive 3.x, however, if Hive 2.x is needed, then some code changes may be necessary.

+**NOTE:** We have not tested this plugin with HMS in Standalone mode.

 ```
 git clone https://github.com/awslabs/amazon-emr-user-role-mapper.git